 To be considered for admission, potential applicants must submit an online application and related materials.
-Required materials and deadlines are subject to change, so it is imperative that applicants consult the application instructions on the Department of Psychology’s web page for up-to-date directions.
-See the Phd program instructions, ABA MS instructions or I-O MS instructions, depending on your program preference.
+Required materials and deadlines are subject to change, so it is imperative that applicants consult the application instructions on the Department of Psychological Sciences' web page for up-to-date directions.

-To ensure consideration, the application process should be completed by December 1 for the Clinical Psychology PhD program, January 15 for the CaBS PhD, I/O PhD and ABA-MS programs, and March 15 for the MS in I-O program.
+To ensure consideration, the application process should be completed by December 1 for the PhD programs, February 1 for the ABA-MS program, and March 31 for the MS in I-O program.

-The MS in ABA is a full-time non-thesis program requiring five consecutive semesters of full-time coursework (24 semester hours) and practicum training (18 semester hours).
-All students complete a professional portfolio with an oral defense of the portfolio as a capstone project.
-Course and credit-hour requirements for the program total 42 hours.
+The MS in ABA is a full-time non-thesis program requiring six consecutive semesters of full-time coursework (24 semester hours) and practicum training (21 semester hours).
+All students complete a capstone research project.
+Course and credit-hour requirements for the program total 45 hours.